TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/java/how-to-implement-the-solution.md

 start++;
 ```

-To do this, we leverage the temp variable to hold the start character.
+To do this, we leverage theÂ temp variable to hold theÂ start character.
 Then, we
-overwrite the start character with the end character.
+overwrite theÂ start character with theÂ end character.
 At that point, we overwrite
-the end character with the start character that we stored in temp.
+theÂ end character with theÂ start character that we stored inÂ temp.

-When we've completed the character swap, we decrement the end pointer and increment
+When we've completed the character swap, we decrement theÂ end pointer and increment
-the start pointer.
+theÂ start pointer.
 This allows us to slowly reverse each pair of characters
 until we reach the middle of the String.[^1]

 #### The Return Statement